SungHo3268/KoGEM/README.md

 [hf-data]: https://huggingface.co/datasets/Poppo/KoGEM

-This repository is associated with a paper currently under review for ACL 2025. <br/>
+This repository is associated with a paper currently under review. <br/>
 <br/><br/>